hganchev/hganchev.github.io/static/media/How to split a string in TwinCAT.dff98d33673979d41252.md

 #### Date: 2023-23-08

 ## Introduction

 TwinCAT is a PLC programming software from Beckhoff.
-It is based on Codesys and <b>IEC 61131-3</b> standard and it is used to program Beckhoff PLCs.
+It is based on CODESYS and <b>IEC 61131-3</b> standard and it is used to program Beckhoff PLCs.

-The five programming languages for application programming defined in the IEC 61131-3 are available in the CODESYS development environment.
+>The five programming languages for application programming defined in the IEC 61131-3 are available in the CODESYS development environment.

-* IL (instruction list) is an assembler-like programming language.
+>* IL (instruction list) is an assembler-like programming language.
 The IEC 61131-3 user organization PLCopen has declared this language as “deprecated”, which means it shall not be used for new projects anymore.
-* ST (structured text) is similar to programming in Pascal or C LD (ladder diagram) enables programmers to virtually combine relay contacts and coils
+>* ST (structured text) is similar to programming in Pascal or C
+>* LD (ladder diagram) enables programmers to virtually combine relay contacts and coils
-* FBD (function block diagram) enables users to rapidly program both Boolean and analog expressions
+>* FBD (function block diagram) enables users to rapidly program both Boolean and analog expressions
-* SFC (sequential function chart) is convenient for programming sequential processes and flows
+>* SFC (sequential function chart) is convenient for programming sequential processes and flows

 The logic of the PLC is written in POUs (Program Organization Units).
 There is several types of POUs, but the most used are:
 - Function